A Strategy for Boosting Tourism Recovery in the Bay of Bengal Region

 Lani Garnace

-Economics Officer, South Asia Department, Asian Development Bank
+Senior Economics Officer, South Asia Department, Asian Development Bank

 Lani Garnace has over 15 years’ experience in the areas of socioeconomic research, project management, and knowledge management.
-She currently supports the regional cooperation and integration initiatives for BIMSTEC and SAARC, processing policy-based loan for Nepal, and other economic research work of SARC.
+She supports the regional cooperation and integration initiatives for BIMSTEC and SAARC, processing policy-based loan for Nepal, and other economic research work of SARC.
 She has a bachelor’s degree in statistics from the University of the Philippines and a master’s degree in public policy from Victoria University of Wellington.

 Asian Development Bank (ADB)